fmaillar/crypto-universal/README.md

 You can integrate these calls into a custom keyboard or other overlay so that messages are automatically encrypted before being sent and decrypted when received.

+## Android Integration

+A sample `InputMethodService` is provided under `examples/android`.
+It shows how to embed Crypto Universal in a custom keyboard so that any messaging application can encrypt outgoing text.
+The service loads an RSA key pair and replaces the typed message with the encrypted ciphertext when the user presses the "Encrypt" button.

+To try it out, copy `SecureKeyboardService.kt` into an Android project, register it in `AndroidManifest.xml` and load your keys from storage.
+When the keyboard is active, you can compose a message, press "Encrypt" and send the resulting ciphertext through any chat app.